 Shock mounts aren't necessary for every vocal recording session but they can help produce a more isolated vocal if you have one at your disposal.
 Alternatively, you can use a standard microphone clip or included mount to affix your microphone to the mic stand.

 A pop shield or windscreen can make a huge difference while recording vocals at home.
 These tools are placed directly between the microphone and the vocalist and are designed to catch "plosives" or strong blasts of air that come from a vocalist's voice expressing harsh consonant sounds while singing.

-Windscreens need to be catered to your specific shock mount or microphone choice, but a pop filter or shield is anchored onto the microphone stand itself-- Therefore, a great pop filter should be compatible with microphone setups, so find one that you're happy with using on a regular basis.
+Windscreens need to be catered to your specific shock mount or microphone choice, but a pop filter is anchored onto the microphone stand itself.
+Therefore, a great pop filter should be compatible with microphone setups, so find one that you're happy with using on a regular basis.

 Thankfully, you'll get a basic audio interface for less than $100.
 Some helpful things to consider are your input and output sources, and the portability of your interface.
 You'll also need to determine whether or not your interface has built-in phantom power.

 Phantom power is required for a variety of microphones, so it's worth extra cost if you're hoping to record using multiple microphones.
 However, you can also work around this factor if needed using a phantom power pre-amp.

 There are also interfaces that are more geared towards Mac and PC users.
 While you can always use an adapter to connect your interface to your DAW, it's best to seek out the most fitting audio interface you can find in order to reduce the risk of excess latency.

 Preamps or preamplifiers can provide sound color, gain, or necessary phantom power throughout your vocal recording chain.
 These tools aren't always necessary, but you may need a preamplifier with tools like condenser microphones.